yatharthsameer/Cluemore/README.md

 # Cluemore - AI Stealth Mode

 A desktop application that helps you during coding interviews by providing AI-powered assistance.
-Built with Electron and Python Flask backend, featuring real-time screenshot analysis and chat capabilities.
+Built with Electron and a unified Python ASGI backend (Flask HTTP + Starlette WebSocket) featuring real-time audio transcription and chat capabilities.

 ## Features